Form an LLC in Michigan 2026 | $299 Total | USLLCGlobal

 4. Sales tax: 6% statewide.

-5. Registered agent: Maintain agent with MI address.
+5. Registered agent: Maintain an agent with a Michigan address.

 6. FinCEN BOI Report: Required.